Skip to content

 Example usage:

-$ python manage.py simple_deploy --platform PLATFORM_NAME --region REGION
+$ python manage.py deploy --region REGION

 This flag does not take effect for all platforms, and the argument you provide must be one that your platform's CLI recognizes.